JorgeTheCreator/repo-finder/README.md

 # repo-finder

-JavaScript/jQuery application that retrieves, locate and displays Github user profile information and repositories using Ajax.
+A JavaScript/jQuery application that retrieves, locate and displays a github user

+profile, information and repositories using Ajax.

  # https://repo-finder-app.herokuapp.com/